-Neuren Pharmaceuticals (ASX: NEU) is developing new therapies for debilitating neurodevelopmental disorders that are characterised by impaired connections and signalling between brain cells.
+Neuren Pharmaceuticals (ASX: NEU) is developing new therapies for highly debilitating neurodevelopmental disorders that emerge in early childhood and are characterised by impaired connections and signalling between brain cells.

 Neuren's lead product trofinetide (also known as NNZ-2566) is licensed to ACADIA Pharmaceuticals for North America, with Neuren retaining all rights outside North America.
-A Phase 3 trial in Rett syndrome is scheduled to commence in Q4 2019.
-Neuren conducted double-blind placebo-controlled Phase 2 trials in Rett syndrome and Fragile X syndrome, which demonstrated clinical benefit from treatment with trofinetide.
-Neuren's second drug candidate NNZ-2591 has shown positive effects in mouse models of Phelan-McDermid syndrome, Angelman syndrome and Pitt Hopkins syndrome.
-Neuren is progressing the non-clinical studies required prior to commencing clinical trials in 2020.
+Top-line results from a Phase 3 trial in Rett syndrome ("Lavender") are expected in Q4 2021.
+Neuren previously conducted double-blind placebo-controlled Phase 2 trials in Rett syndrome and Fragile X syndrome, which demonstrated clinical benefit from treatment with trofinetide.

-Currently there are no drugs approved for these conditions and there are few drugs in clinical development.
+Currently there are no drugs approved for these conditions, apart from growth hormone to treat some aspects of Prader-Willi syndrome.
 Some drugs that are approved for other indications are also used to treat selected symptoms, but none are more than modestly effective and none are disease-modifying.
 Trofinetide and NNZ-2591 provide an opportunity potentially to be the first approved therapy for one or more of these important indications.

 Because these are serious medical conditions with unmet need, drugs being developed to treat them may qualify for favourable regulatory pathways intended to expedite the development and approval of therapeutically important drugs.
 The US Food and Drug Administration (FDA) has granted Fast Track designation for trofinetide in Rett syndrome and Fragile X syndrome.
 Fast Track designation provides for early and frequent communication with the FDA, ensuring that questions and issues are resolved quickly to minimise any potential impact on the progress of development.
-The FDA and the European Medicines Agency (EMA) have both granted orphan drug designation for trofinetide in Fragile X syndrome and in Rett syndrome.
+The FDA and the European Medicines Agency (EMA) have both granted orphan drug designation for trofinetide in Rett and Fragile X syndromes and for NNZ-2591 in each of Phelan-McDermid, Angelman and Pitt Hopkins syndromes.
+The FDA has also granted orphan drug designation for Prader-Willi syndrome.
 Orphan drug designation is a special status that the regulatory authorities may grant to a drug to treat a rare disease or condition.
 Orphan drug designation qualifies the sponsor of the drug for seven years of marketing exclusivity in the United States and ten years in the Europe Union following approval, as well as other development incentives.